"If

 Suddenly our sons fluffy black-and-white cat, Pepper, picked the rod up in his

 mouth, trotted over to the door, and dropped it neatly into the track!
-I could just hear
+(A true

-him thinking, "These messy people!
-I always have to clean up after them!"
+always have to clean up after them!"

-out" from work.
+"locked out" from work.
 How?
 Many ways.
-Age.
-Sex.
-Race.
-And more.

-My own career showed ages effects.
+My career clearly showed ages effects.

 My first two professional jobs came in my 20s and early